chuckleplant/blog/_posts/2018-08-05-pig-img-gallery.md

 disqus_identifier: pigGallery
 ---

+A few posts ago I added image galleries.
+In the menu above you can access albums and the Life Drawing gallery.
+Initially I used the [Jekyll Photo Gallery](https://github.com/aerobless/jekyll-photo-gallery) by Aerobless, which had many of the features I wanted.
+I liked specially the generation of a unique page for each photo,

 I used the jekyll image gallery from aerobless for my image albums.
 That code used [Miro Mannino's Justified gallery](http://miromannino.github.io/Justified-Gallery/) to show thumbnails of the pictures.

 However, I noticed that it took some time to load the gallery specially for